NaomiMod/Rent-A-Hero-No1/1RENTA.bin_Text_Struct.md

 # 1RENTA.bin TEXT STRUCT

-Text stored in game executable is composed by `94 chunks` each one made by a `TEXT HEADER` and `TEXT DATA` part.
+Text stored in game executable is composed by `94 chunks` each one made by `TEXT POINTERS` and `TEXT DATA` part.

-In order to call specific text, the game use one or multiple `TEXT DATA POINTERS` to specify the entry point of `TEXT DATA`within game executable.
+In order to call specific text, the game use one or multiple `TEXT CALL POINTERS` to specify the entry point of `TEXT DATA`within game executable.

-- `TEXT HEADER` : An array of `uint16` short values, representing each dialogue offset, starting from `TEXT DATA` multiplied by `0x2`.
+- `TEXT POINTERS OFFSET` : An array of `uint16` short values, representing each dialogue offset, starting from `TEXT DATA` multiplied by `0x2`.

 - `TEXT DATA` : Game text using Rent a Hero [Text Format Struct](TEXT_Format.md).